Mars0617/BotsCryOut/README.md

 - [Additional Sections](#additional-sections)

 ## Getting Started
-thank you more taking your time to review my project !
+thank you for taking your time to review my project !

 ### Prerequisites